seanblanchfield/docgit.md/spec.md

 Bullet list containing work that has been performed:
 - [x] Analyzed current infinite-tree implementation against documentation
 - [x] Designed simplified node data structure with only essential fields
-- [ ] Implement simplified tree renderer with minimal styling
+- [x] Implement simplified tree renderer with minimal styling
-- [ ] Add event handlers for node selection and toggling
+- [x] Add event handlers for node selection and toggling
+- [x] Fixed InfiniteTree integration in frontend: ensured directory nodes are recognized and toggled open/closed when clicked (title or toggler).
+- [x] Added a recursive mapping to inject `isDirectory` property into tree data from backend.
+- [x] Removed all debug logging from main.ts after resolving event handling and data issues.
+- [x] Cleaned up tree-related CSS: removed unused toggler styles, removed debug outlines, and ensured only necessary styles remain.
+- [x] Confirmed correct event delegation and toggling for all folders/sections in the tree.
 - [ ] Integrate with backend API for lazy loading of directory contents
 - [ ] Ensure proper state management for open/selected nodes